 Assessment is informal during French lessons, mostly completed through teacher observations of the children doing French activities in order to evaluate what the children have learned and carefully plan their next steps.
 Children in Key Stage 2 have a modern foreign languages ‘can do’ checklist so they can tick off things they can do as and when they meet each objective.
 Assessment is split in to four key areas:

-During the Summer term, we will be having a themed week of 'Around the World in Five Days'.
-During this themed week, we will 'visit' a different country every day, finding out about the traditions and ways of life of the native people.
-There are tonnes of exciting activities within our Key Stages, including food tasting, traditional artwork, map work and physical geography, learning traditional songs and dances and computer research.
+During the Summer term 2017, we participated in a themed week of 'Around the World in Five Days'.
+We 'visited' a different country every day, finding out about the traditions and ways of life of the native people.
+We did lots of exciting activities within our Key Stages, including food tasting, traditional artwork, map work and physical geography, learning traditional songs and dances and computer research.

 When planning and teaching French, teachers use guidance from the National Curriculum.
 We also draw upon fantastic resources we have in school, such as the Inspire Curriculum, LCP and Catherine Cheater schemes of work.
 The National Curriculum guidance for Modern Foreign Languages and our school MFL policy can be found below.